sergioguerreroblanco-oss/cola-worker-test/README.md

 ## 🧪 Unit Tests

-This project includes unit tests implemented with GoogleTest and integrated into the CMake build system via CTest.
+Unit tests are implemented with GoogleTest and integrated into the CMake build system via CTest.
-Tests validate the main behavior of the Cola (bounded queue) component, including maximum size enforcement, FIFO ordering, and shutdown behavior.
+They validate the main behavior of the queue (Cola<T>):
+- Maximum size enforcement.
+- FIFO ordering.
+- Timeout behavior.
+- Shutdown behavior.

 ### Running Tests (Linux / Docker)